nprintz/junos-sublime-pkg/README.md

 Line Comment | Anything after a number sign, `#`, on a line
 Major Sections | Matches major sections of the config and the preceeding keyword (if set mode).
 For example, `set system host-name` would highlight `set` as a control keyword, and `system` as a major category (entity.name.function.junos)
 Minor Sections | Same as major sections, just for more of the less common sections of Junos config
-Interface names | Highlights interface names
+Interface names | Highlights interface names, and their corresponding unit numbers if in shortened format (ge-0/0/0.12)
 IPv4 and IPv6 addresses | All IP addresses get highlighted as a number
 MAC addresses | All MAC addresses get highlighted as a number
-Unit numbers | Unit numbers get highlighted as a number
-Routing Tables | Routing Table names are captured as a control keyword (inet.0, mytable.inet.2, mpls.0, etc) User defined arbitrary names | These get highlighted as a variable.
-Examples include the names of logical-systems, filters, prefix-lists, policies, NAT rules, security zones, policers, etc
+Routing Tables | Routing Table names are captured as a control keyword (inet.0, mytable.inet.2, mpls.0, etc)
 Strings | Anything between single- or double-quotes ( ' or " ) gets marked as a string.
 This also includes any word block after the keyword `description`, which may not be quoted
+Unit numbers | Unit numbers get highlighted as a number
 URLs | Any http://, https://, ftp://, tftp://, sftp://, or scp:// URL string will be highlighted as an operator.
 This includes IPv4 addresses (i.e. http://10.0.0.10/index.php)
+User defined arbitrary names | These get highlighted as a variable.
+Examples include the names of logical-systems, filters, prefix-lists, policies, NAT rules, security zones, policers, etc

 ### Examples
 Examples with the built-in `Twilight` color scheme: